Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/high-level-design.md

       significantly impacting run times (a future setup using Kubernetes workers, if desirable, may allow to run BLM calibration runs faster by letting the Kubernetes scheduler scale resources as needed)
+    * jobs for BLM calculation runs should be handled through their own queue, in order not to affect jobs queued for full runs
     * `SolutionsOutputService` only needs to parse output for best solution and its cost, as well as PU selection for the best result: no need to zip input and output files, persist individual result rows, etc.